Gyms are expensive.

 Another leg exercise, step ups are a great bodyweight exercise that allows you to burn calories while toning up your muscles.

-To perform a step up, you will need to find a sturdy, durable box that you can step up on.
+To perform a step up, you will need to find a sturdy, durable box that you can step up on, like a foam multi-sided box (which allows for different levels of difficulty in step height) or a wooden multi-sided plyo box.
 If you don’t have one, then consider using the steps on your front porch.
 You will start in a standing position and as you begin you will lift your left leg onto the box and push yourself up with the leg that is still on the ground.
 After you explode up, you will come back down and reset before repeating the process with your right leg.

 Like the other leg exercises, step ups are rather easy at first but can grow to be incredibly difficult the longer you do them.
 However, there is arguably no better exercise for quick explosion then step ups.